 All teams present their solutions in a pitch at the end of semester, with the opportunity to progress to the state finals, and if successful, National finals.
 In addition to the availability of SACE credits, the STeS program carries 3 elective credits for students.
-To this end, one undergraduate course credit is available towards a University of Adelaide undergraduate course (based on individual competency demonstrated through appropriate assessment evidence gathered by each school during the duration of the program)
+To this end, one undergraduate course credit is available towards a University of Adelaide undergraduate course (based on individual competency demonstrated through appropriate assessment evidence gathered by each school during the duration of the program).

-Business Skills (Industry Connections) Year 11 - Stage 2
+Small Business Skills (Industry Connections) Stage 2

-Length of Course: One Semester (10 or 20 credits)
+One Semester (10 or 20 credits)

-Nazareth Pathways: VET Qualifications
+VET Qualifications

-Business Innovation - Shark Tank Business Innovation - Stage 2
+Business Innovation - Shark Tank